Sing Sing: Early years

-When it was opened in 1826, it was considered a model prison because it turned a profit for the state.
-By October 1828, Sing Sing was completed.
+When it was opened in 1826, Sing Sing was considered a model prison because it turned a profit for the state.
+By October 1828, the prison was completed.
 Lynds employed the Auburn system, which imposed absolute silence on the prisoners; the system was enforced by whipping and other punishments.
+Quarrying continued to be the cornerstone of its early hard labor system; notable buildings such as Tarrytown's Lyndhurst mansion and New York City's Grace Church were constructed from stones mined at Sing Sing.

 John Luckey, the prison chaplain around 1843, reported Lynds' actions as warden to New York Governor William H. Seward and the president of the board of inspectors, John Edmonds in order to get him removed from his position.
 Luckey also created a religious library in the prison, with the purpose of teaching correct moral principles.

 In 1844, the New York Prison Association was inaugurated to monitor state prison administration.
 The Association was made up of reformers interested in the rehabilitation of prisoners through humane treatment.
 Eliza Farnham obtained a position in charge of the women's ward at Sing Sing largely on the recommendation of these reformers.
 She overturned the strictly silent practice in prison and introduced social engagement to shift concern more toward the future instead of dwelling on the criminal past.
 She included novels by Charles Dickens in Luckey's religious library, novels the chaplain did not approve of.
 This was the first documented expansion of the prison library to include moral teachings from secular literature.